chetnashah/webconcepts/ios-work/Objective-c/CategoriesAndExtensions.md

 The syntax to declare a category uses the @interface keyword, just like a standard Objective-C class description, but does not indicate any inheritance from a subclass.
 Instead, it specifies the name of the category in parentheses.

+You use categories to **define additional methods of an existing class—even one whose source code is unavailable to you—without subclassing.**

+**category can’t declare additional data/instance variables for the class; it includes only methods**

 ```objc
 #include <ClassName.h>